Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 John.

-Tikuf almost 15 years ago
+Tikuf over 15 years ago

 Tikuf